IllusiveBagel/glados-core/README.md

-# glados-node
+# glados-core

-A NodeJS implementation of my glados voice assistant project
+Core API for the GLaDOS voice assistant